-Dibels 8 is a diagnostic and formative assessment intended to be used to inform instruction to meet the needs of young readers.
-It is a state assessment that is administered 3 times a year to all K-3 students.
-As required by State Board policy, the Dibels 8 Home Connect Letter should be sent home 3 times a year, after benchmarking, to inform parents of reading progress.
+Dibels 8 is a diagnostic and formative assessment intended to inform instruction for young readers.
+It is administered three times a year to all K-3 students as a state assessment.
+Per State Board policy, the Dibels 8 Home Connect Letter should be sent home three times a year after benchmarking to inform parents of reading progress. mClass cannot be accessed outside of the window, but students can be progress monitored to determine their starting point.